Firm Logo

 Protecting Your Baby’s Future With Our Trusted South Jersey Fetal Heart Rate Monitoring Lawyers

-At the Law Offices of Andres, Berger & Tran, we understand the criticality of proper fetal heart rate monitoring.
+At Andres, Berger & Tran, we understand the criticality of proper fetal heart rate monitoring.
 Our dedicated team is here to ensure that hospitals adhere to the highest standards of care.
 If your baby has suffered due to inadequate fetal monitoring, you have the right to seek justice.
 Our experienced attorneys specialize in navigating the complexities of medical malpractice and are committed to advocating for your family’s wellbeing.

 If you suspect your child’s injury is a result of negligent fetal heart rate monitoring, contact us today for a free consultation.
 Let us help you secure the compensation you deserve to support your child’s future needs.
 Call 856-317-6558 or submit a free online contact form to learn more about how we can assist you in this challenging time.